PimOps/pimkamphuis.com/readme.md

 ## Edit the website easily, anywhere with automatic versioning
 By pushing my files to GitHub, I can access and edit the code directly using the [online file editor](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files).

+## What about the e-mailaddress
+Per e-mail I received a question about the @pimkamphuis.com e-mailaddress that is shown in the website: "Do you also use an e-mail service for free?"